 DisplaySweet has worked with Crown Group on previous projects and understands the need for a seamless and custom display experience that is befitting of the company’s quality and its luxury apartments.

-To showcase Mastery’s apartment variety and resort-like lifestyle – including an infinity-edge pool, gym, spa, mini cinema and ground-floor retail precinct – DisplaySweet installed an Immersion Wall, providing agents with the flexibility to use it either as a single digital screen or split for use by multiple agents.
+To showcase Mastery’s apartment variety and resort-like lifestyle – including an infinity-edge pool, gym, spa, mini cinema and ground-floor retail precinct – DisplaySweet installed an Immersion Wall, providing sales consultants with the flexibility to use it either as a single digital screen or split for use by multiple sales consultants.
 TVs are also strategically positioned throughout the full-sized scale apartment that showcases the inspiration for the interplay of light and dark.

-The modern and sophisticated space incorporated digital displays on walls or in lounge areas that provided agents with a quick and seamless touchpoint where they could highlight and refer to key content at critical times with multiple buyer groups.
+The modern and sophisticated space incorporated digital displays on walls or in lounge areas that provided sales consultants with a quick and seamless touchpoint where they could highlight and refer to key content at critical times with multiple buyer groups.

 Cbus Property – The Langston